According to Gartner

 What does the future hold?

-Fortunately, these high-profile hacks and security breaches have made the automotive industry sit up and take notice.
+Fortunately, these high-profile hacks and security breaches have made the automotive industry take notice.

-But being a clued-up customer is also important as cars become more technologically advanced, so it's a good idea to make sure that you are covered in case of any hi-tech mishaps.
+But being a clued-up customer is also important as cars become more technologically advanced, so it's a good idea to make sure you're covered in case of any hi-tech mishaps.